Centennial expos

 Introduction:

 Already in 1889 and 1900 at the Exposition Universelle there had been Centennial exhibitions of French art, in 1889 covering the period from 1789-1889 and in 1900 from 1800-1889.
 There also have been Centennial exhibitions of French art inside and outside of France.
-This page will render those exhibitions (as far as I have data).
+This page will render some info and pictures on those exhibitions (as far as I have data).

 Some reflections on art-history: